dotnet/winforms/Documentation/testing.md

 ##### Whenever possible, mock up dependencies to run tests in isolation

 * For example, if your method accepts an abstraction, use Moq to mock it up
-* Search for Mock in the existing tests for examples, and see [Moq](https://github.com/Moq/moq4/wiki/Quickstart) for details on how to use Moq.
+* Search for Mock in the existing tests for examples, and see [Moq][moq] for details on how to use Moq.

 ## Functional Testing